 By doing so they’ll willingly subject themselves to the most horrible, insipid, and shallow broadcast coverage of a holiday event of the year, and all because it’s a ‘tradition’.

 I don’t like parades, but have nothing against viewers who want to watch this thing.
 If you enjoy watching people march and wave from floats moving down the street that’s fine.
 And kids always like seeing the balloons.
 They’re always the most memorable part of this thing anyway.
 I never understood why they just don’t make the parade a chorus line of just balloons.
 That would probably be a huge hit with viewers.

 If you watch this parade and it helps you get into the holiday spirit, is part of your ritual to have on as you start to cook and is a relaxing start of the day that’s wonderful.
 But when you really look at it – aren’t the broadcasts of the parade really terrible?
 Come on, let’s be honest!

-Anyway, this year I thought I would watch NBC’s broadcast and try to roughly determine how much actual parading is on display compared to the advertisements, plugs, nonsensical interviews and broadway numbers that seem to make up the bulk of the show.
+Anyway, this year I thought I would watch NBC’s broadcast and try to roughly determine how much actual parading is on display compared to the advertisements, plugs, nonsensical interviews and broadway numbers that seem to make up the bulk of their broadcast.

-It doesn’t seem like this show is held to very high standards and just gets a soft pass every single year.
-Most people will tune into it, watch some of it, and even if they say it stinks will quickly forget about it, but turn it on again next year.
+It doesn’t seem like this broadcast is held to very high standards and just gets a soft pass every single year.
+Most people will tune into it, watch some of it, and even if they say it stinks will quickly forget about it, yet turn it on again next year!